 Sample questions can be found at http://www.act.org/compass/sample/algebra.html.

-The Algebra COMPASS Test - Test Duration and Test Score Criteria
+The Algebra Section - Test Duration and Test Score Criteria

-Like all the other COMPASS tests, the Algebra COMPASS test is also untimed.
+Like all the other COMPASS tests, this section is also untimed.
 Test takers are encouraged to take up the test at their own pace, giving ample time for each question.
 As the tests are evaluative and diagnostic in purpose, there is no negative scoring in the test too.

-When you take the COMPASS Math test, the first level you are tested is called your initial domain and the last level you test is called the placement domain.
+When you take this section, the first level you are tested is called your initial domain and the last level you test is called the placement domain.
 Based on the correct answers at the initial domain, you move on to the next, and so on.
 The number of questions to be correctly answered at each domain /level is predetermined by each institution or college individually.
 And then, your scores are reported in each of the domains tested.